Create a

 Table of Contents

-Performance management has undergone what was hailed as a revolution in the past decade, with leading organizations promoting their radical reinvention of the performance appraisal process.
-Major academic and professional publications lauded the changes designed to eliminate the elements of the annual process that managers and employees equally revealed as impersonal, intimidating, demoralizing, time-sucking, ineffective, and ultimately unfair.
+Performance management has undergone what was hailed as a revolution over the past decade, with leading organizations promoting radical reinventions of the performance appraisal process.
+Major academic and professional publications lauded the changes designed to eliminate the elements of the annual process that managers and employees alike found impersonal, intimidating, demoralizing, time-sucking, ineffective, and ultimately unfair.
 These changes, though not yet fully realized, hold the potential to inspire hope for a more effective and fair performance management system.
 At the same time, improving performance management has been shown to drive enhanced talent results and business outcomes.

-However, many organizations have failed to introduce the most fundamental aspects that were supposed to remove the focus and trauma from the process and transform it into a more humanistic, equitable, reliable, and constructive method of providing objective feedback and growth for the employee.
-The promised changes seem to have been adopted by only the more advanced or mature organizations, with light managerial adoption and poorly executed follow-through.
+However, many organizations have failed to introduce the most fundamental aspects that were supposed to shift the focus and trauma from the process and transform it into a more humanistic, equitable, reliable, and constructive method for providing objective feedback and fostering employee growth.
+The promised changes seem to have been adopted only by the more advanced or mature organizations, with limited managerial adoption and poorly executed follow-through.
 Improving performance management can start with small, but significant shifts that lead to much larger returns.

 Performance management defined